The Perfect 1-Day Simple Diabetic Menu: Reset Your Blood Sugar Today

 Master Portions with Ease

 Before we look at the specific meals, it is vital to understand why this menu works.
-This isn’t just random healthy food; it is a chemically balanced approach to hormone regulation.
+This isn’t just random healthy food; it is a chemically balanced approach to hormone regulation and glycemic control.
+Let’s dive deeper into the principles.

 2. Fiber-First Approach

 High blood sugar forces your kidneys to work overtime to flush out excess glucose, leading to dehydration.
-This plan emphasizes water intake to assist your kidneys and keep your energy levels high.
+This plan emphasizes water intake (aim for 8 cups) to assist your kidneys and keep your energy levels high.
+Herbal teas and infused water with lemon count, too.

 Breakfast: Fiber-Rich Oatmeal Power Bowl